algtools/actions/README.md

 - `cloudflare_account_id`: Cloudflare account ID
 - `sentry_auth_token`: Sentry auth token (required if sentry_release is true)

-**Note on secrets_json/vars_json:** These parameters are for advanced use cases and internal workflow operations.
-Due to GitHub Actions context restrictions, you cannot use the `secrets` context when calling reusable workflows.
-For typical deployments, manage secrets directly in your Cloudflare dashboard or use wrangler.toml environment configurations.
+**Note on secrets_json/vars_json:** These parameters accept JSON-formatted secrets/vars for deployment.
+Due to GitHub Actions context restrictions, you cannot use the `secrets` context directly when calling reusable workflows.

+**Recommended approach:** Use the [prepare-secrets-reusable](#prepare-secrets-reusableyml) workflow to prepare secrets in a separate job, then pass them via the `needs` context.

+**Alternative approaches:**

+- Manage secrets directly in Cloudflare dashboard
+- Use wrangler.toml environment configurations (for non-sensitive values)

 **Outputs:**